LIBS - Library Science

 The populations served by public libraries are varied and diverse, and they require resources that will address these diverse needs.
 Budgetary and political concerns, among other things, often restrict the ability of libraries to fulfill the needs of 'invisible populations,' or groups whose minority status is not readily or visually apparent, such as the lesbian, gay, bisexual, transgender, queer, intersex, asexual plus (LGBTQIA+) community.
 This course is designed to bring particular issues the LGBTQIA+ community may have in relation to public libraries to the forefront and provide students with the tools to address these issues in the field.

-Describes the fundamentals whereby library materials are uniformly described and made available through recognized cataloging, processing, organizing and accessing of materials.
-In this course, students will develop the ability to apply and adapt the principles of classifying and cataloging, and will understand how these fundamental skills fit into the broader area of technical processing and how they support the principles of services in the library.
+This course focuses on the fundamental and uniform principles of information resource description and availability.
+Topics include cataloging, processing, organizing and accessing of materials.
+Students will develop the ability to apply and adapt the principles of classifying and cataloging and will understand how these fundamental skills fit into the broader area of technical processing and how they support the principles of services in libraries and other information environments.
+They will engage in discussions and practical assignments to develop applicable professional skills and prepare them for basic material organization or advanced cataloging courses.

 Students will explore database structures, search algorithms, indexing principles, and user interfaces for information search and retrieval.
 Current issues in the evaluation, acquisitions and management of databases and other information resources will be addressed.
 Includes advanced strategies for effective information search and educating and assisting users in search techniques and evaluation.